 - Being in good conditions: flat, lighting, magnifying glass

 - Position the elements to be welded

 - Place the fault at the spindle and circuit junction and preheat for 3 seconds

 - On contact with the fault, the weld will warm up and wet the connector.
 That is, it will flow along the spindle and fill the space between the spindle and the circuit

 - For connectors, two pins are first welded at each end to prevent it from moving during assembly

 Weld the connector on the Raspberry Pi Zero W

 Here I opted for the right connector identical to the Raspberry Pi 3.
-Since the micro HDMI connector is thicker than the card, it is necessary to place on one edge of the breadboard so that the GPIO connector can be flat.
-Hold the card in place and make 2 solder points at each end of the connector.
+Since the micro HDMI connector is thicker than the board, it is necessary to place on one edge of the breadboard so that the GPIO connector can be flat.
+Hold the board in place and make 2 solder points at each end of the connector.

 You will get a correct mounting